It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 Q. Are salad spinners easy to clean?

 A. Some salad spinners are easier to clean than others.
-We recommend purchasing a model with a basket that's easy to remove from the outer bowl.
+We recommend getting a model with a basket that's easy to remove from the outer bowl.
 A salad spinner without any awkward-to-clean nooks and crannies is also ideal.